zanelf/proyecto-TIS1/habprof/README.md

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

-You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.
+You can also check out [Laravel Learn](https://laravel.com/learn), where you will be guided through building a modern Laravel application.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.